LucasDelfino92/morrowindsharp/main.md

 [**Vivec Palace Water Replacer**](https://www.nexusmods.com/morrowind/mods/48291)
 Replaces the water in the Palace of Vivec's canals.
-- On MO2 installation, check the following options in the BAIN installer:
+- Check the following options in the BAIN installer:
   - [X] 00 Core
   - [X] 01 Original Color